 9. How can one decide what is age-appropriate information, so as to not overload a child?

 Parents don’t have to give the children too much information that might be difficult for them to comprehend.
 Swati says, “Only the parent will know to what level their children will understand.
 To what extent a child can understand a new concept depends on every individual.”
-While talking about her own lovely daughter, Swati shares, “That her daughter being almost 7 years old will have a different level of understanding from another 7-year-old child.”
-Parents need to be well tuned in with their child’s development in order to help them understand anything better.
+While talking about her own lovely daughter, Swati shares, “Her daughter being almost 7 years old will have a different level of understanding from another 7-year-old child.”
+Parents need to be well-tuned in with their child’s development in order to help them understand anything better.

 Sharing her personal experiences, Swati says, “I was reading a book with my daughter and the topic of puberty was introduced.
 My daughter asked me what hormones were.
 So, I told her that she won’t be able to understand this word now.
 Maybe just wait for a few years, we’ll keep reading these books and slowly she will understand.”
 Just because a child asks a question doesn’t mean that you have to answer, you can say clearly that you will not understand some things right away and it is better to wait and your child will understand.